 Diphtheria (D) vaccines contain toxoids prepared from Corynebacterium diphtheriae.
 Tetanus (T) vaccines contain toxoids prepared from Clostridium tetani.
 Acellular (a) pertussis (P) vaccines contain semipurified or purified components of Bordetella pertussis.
-Whole-cell pertussis vaccine is no longer available in the US because of concerns about adverse effects, but it is still available in other parts of the world.
-There are 2 preparations of the acellular vaccine:
+Whole-cell pertussis vaccine is no longer available in the United States because of concerns about adverse effects, but it is still available in other parts of the world.
+There are 2 preparations of the diphtheria/tetanus toxoids/pertussis vaccine:

 Tdap contains lower doses of diphtheria and pertussis components (indicated by the lower case d and p).

-DTaP is a routine childhood vaccination (see Table: Recommended Immunization Schedule for Ages 0–6 yr).
+DTaP is a routine childhood vaccination (see CDC: Child and Adolescent Immunization Schedule by Age).

 Additional boosters of Tdap are also recommended for

 Adults who require a tetanus toxoid-containing vaccine as part of wound management and who have not previously received Tdap are given Tdap instead of tetanus-diphtheria (Td).
 Those who have previously received Tdap may be given Tdap or Td.